-The implementation strategies included in this 2040 MTP/SCS include a series of strategies focused solely on economic development and better understanding the dynamics of rural and low cost areas so that the needs and interests of these populations are better reflected in the regional planning process.
+The implementation strategies included in this 2045 MTP/SCS include a series of strategies focused solely on economic development and better understanding the dynamics of rural and low cost areas so that the needs and interests of these populations are better reflected in the regional planning process.

-Over the past couple years, AMBAG developed a set of SCS implementation toolkits to help local jurisdictions and other organizations implement the SCS.
+AMBAG developed a set of SCS implementation toolkits to help local jurisdictions and other organizations implement the SCS.
 The Economic Development Toolkit targets providing funding for infrastructure that will support infill housing and transportation improvements.